DanielFLopez1620/orion_gz/orion_gz/README.md

 #   simplified : Whether to use or not a simplified version of the URDF with less elements.
 ros2 launch orion_gz rsp_gz.launch.py camera:=a010
 ~~~

+The reason why there are two **robot_state_publishers** is due to the specific management of meshes in GZ, as it is required to provide the file path, making it dependable on a fixed path, so this may lead to the meshes not working if you are using another machine.
+Therefore, the two options of robot state publisher were separated, one is present in **orion_description** and the other one is present here.

 ### Spawn robot